 But bring that gear home to the luxury of a Tempurpedic bed and you’ve entered a discomfort zero-tolerance zone.
 I replaced all four of my perfectly luxurious home pillows with one Cocoon Hyperlight.
 Admittedly, it wasn’t half bad.
 There’s a reason it ranks so high in comfort.

 The Bottom Line

 I’d use the Cocoon Hyperlight for camping and short backpacking trips more than I would thru-hiking.
 It’s extra comfortable, but a little heavier than similar products.
-At $30.95, the pillow is comparatively cheaper than other options and still extremely durable.
+The pillow is comparatively cheaper than other options and still extremely durable.